Peng-Rao/ACA_notes/main.typ

   caption: "Fully Associative Cache",
 )

+For *n-way set associative cache*, Cache composed of sets, each set composed of n blocks: Number of sets = Cache Size / (Block Size $times$ n)

+#example("cache structures")[
+  Let us consider a memory hierarchy (main memory + cache) given by:
+  - Memory size 1 Giga words of 16 bit (word addressed);
+  - Cache size 1 Mega words of 16 bit (word addressed);
+  - Cache block size 256 words of 16 bit.

+  1. Calculate the number of cache blocks:
+  $
+    "cache blocks" = "cache size" / "block size" = (1 M) / 256 = 4096
+  $
+  2. Calculate the structure of the addresses for the following cache structures:
+  - *Direct Mapped Cache*: The block size is 256 words, so the offset is 8 bits ($256 = 2^8$).
+The number of cache blocks is 4096, so the index is 12 bits ($4096 = 2^12$).
+The tag is 30 - 12 - 8 = 10 bits.
+  - *Fully Associative Cache*: The block size is 256 words, so the offset is 8 bits ($256 = 2^8$).
+The number of cache blocks is 4096, so the index is 0 bits.
+The tag is 30 - 8 = 22 bits.
+  - *2-way Set-Associative Cache*: The number of sets is $4096 / 2=2048$, so the index is 11 bits ($2048 = 2^11$).
+The block size is 256 words, so the offset is 8 bits ($256 = 2^8$).
+The tag is 30 - 11 - 8 = 11 bits.
+]

 === Write policy
 There are two policies to write data in the cache:
 - *Write-Through*: the information is written to both the block in the cache and to the block in the lower-level memory